 Official Statement of Votes Cast

 Invitation to Bid - Green County Historic Courthouse Sprinkler Addition

-Green County, created in 1836 as a territorial county, is named after Nathanael Greene, quartermaster general and commander of the southern department during the Revolutionary War.
+Green County, created in 1836 as a territorial county, is named after Nathanael Greene, quartermaster general and commander of the southern campaign during the Revolutionary War.
 Today, Green County is known for its green rolling hills, highly productive farmland, and the small town flavor of its communities.

 One of the most recognizable sites in Green County is the Historic Courthouse located in the center of the Monroe square.
-Completed in 1891, the majestic Green County Courthouse is distinguished by arched porticos with polished marble pillars, windows with granite block accents, and a bell in the soaring 120-foot clock tower.
-Although court related services were relocated to the Justice Center in September, 2009, the courthouse is still home to the general government offices and visitors are always welcome.
+Completed in 1891, the majestic Green County Courthouse is distinguished by arched porticos with polished marble pillars, windows with granite block accents and a bell in the soaring 120-foot clock tower.
+Although court-related services were relocated to the Justice Center in September, 2009, the courthouse is still home to the general government offices and visitors are always welcome.

 Thank you for visiting!